isc30/ryzen-7000-series-proxmox/README.md

 # Proxmox - Ryzen 7000 series - AMD Radeon 680M/780M/RDNA2/RDNA3 GPU passthrough

-This is a guide to get the Ryzen 7000 series processors with AMD Radeon 680M/780M integrated graphics running with Proxmox, GPU passthrough and UEFI included.
+This is a guide to get the Ryzen 7000 series processors with AMD Radeon 680M/780M integrated graphics or RDNA2/RDNA3 GPU running with Proxmox, GPU passthrough and UEFI included.

 ## Confirmed list of Proxmox versions that work: